 Emily is passionate about her role as a voice for animals and aiding in the pursuit of justice on their behalf.

 Based in Portland, Ore., Emily lives with her rescued Great Dane, Whiskey.
-She enjoys running, live music, and visiting the Pacific Ocean coastline, and spends time on her weekends volunteering at the Family Dogs New Life Shelter.
+She enjoys running, live music, and visiting the Pacific Ocean coastline.